 For a completely different experience of the Inca Capital and the surrounding areas, we recommend Cucsco in the rainy season.
 The rainy season Peru lasts from about November through March, and of those months, February may be the best time to come.

 With the Inca Trail closed, the number of daily visitors to Machu Picchu is seriously reduced, meaning you get much more quality time communing with Inca history and taking in the gorgeous vistas.
 The mist that often enshrouds the site at this time of year just increases the site’s ethereal appeal!

-Here is why you should consider Peru rainy season visit to Cusco and Machu Picchu!
+Here is why you should consider the Peru rainy season to visit Cusco and Machu Picchu!

 #1 – It’s Warmer

 Cusco in February is the warmest time of year.
 Alpaca blankets wrapped around your waist may be a dry season fashion statement, but you won’t find the need for them at this time of year!